matt-w-rees/spatiotemporal-gams-invasive-predators/README.md

     saved at **“derived\_data/predator\_counts\_hour.csv”**.
   - *“models.R”* uses mgcv to fit GAMs
-  - scripts beginning with *“plot\_”* contain code used to create the figures with ggplot.
+  - scripts beginning with *“plot\_”* contain code used to create the figures.
 These scripts require the *“models”* script to be run first in the same session.
   - *“individual\_cats\_reformat\_model\_plots.R”* reformats
-    “cat\_id\_detections.csv” into a dataframe, runs heirarchical GAMs for each cat / cat category, and creates the figures (yeah this was a bit of an afterthought).
+    “cat\_id\_detections.csv” into a dataframe, runs heirarchical GAMs for each cat / cat category, and creates the figures (not included in the paper).

 **Figures for the manuscript are contained in the “figs/” folder**.